 There is another metric that can be hard to nail down.
 Layer adhesion.
 Layer adhesion is dependent on many factors, but one of them is is the filament.
 Some filaments have better adhesion then others.

-Here are some specific filaments and there pros and cons.
+Here are some filament types and there pros and cons.
 If you are new to printing, start with PLA+.
-I recommend the Polymaker PLA Pro.
+The Polymaker PLA Pro is the best.

-PLA.
-This is the most common filament, and comes with a wide variety of properties.
+PLA: This is the most common filament, and comes with a wide variety of properties.
 Standard PLA tends to be stiff, strong, and brittle.
 PLA+, Pro PLA, Performance PLA, and other “improved” PLA’s is what we normally use.
 They are weaker and more ductile then regular PLA, but have very good impact resistance, giving them great mechanical properties.
 PLA+ is a great option for your first prints.
 Don’t let it get hot, and it will serve you well.
-If PLA+ had good heat resistance, it would be the go to filament.
+If PLA+ had good heat resistance, it would be the go to filament for most applications.
+Fiber filled PLA is not recommended.

 Pros: